briansu2004/udemy-devops-real-projects/003-GitlabCICD/02_Y_Windows_Ubuntu.md

 root@bad518d25b44:/usr/local/share/ca-certificates# cat /etc/gitlab-runner/config.toml
 ```

-Once you finish above step, you should be able to see an available running in the project's CICD Runners section.
+Once we finish above step, we should be able to see an available running in the project's CICD Runners section.

 ![1674338440742](image/02_Y_Windows_Ubuntu/1674338440742.png)

 ## 10. Prepare the GitLab project repo

-**git clone** from your gitlab project repo to your local and copy necessary files from the repo (in the same folder as this README.md)
+**git clone** from our gitlab project repo to our local and copy necessary files from the repo (in the same folder as this README.md)

 ```bash
 ls -la ~/udemy-devops-9projects-free/003-GitlabCICD/